Appealing a Notice or Bill

 - Type (or neatly print) and sign your appeal

-- Write your tax account number and the tax period of the notice on all your included documents
+- Write your tax account number, letter ID and the tax period of the notice on all documents you include with your appeal

 PO Box 8903